emanuelhuber/gwModBac/README.md

 Some simulation results (with seed = 102343643):

+* Target value as a function of nx, ny, nz:

 ![Target value as a function of nx, ny, nz](all_sim.png "Target value as a function of nx, ny, nz")

+* Target value as a function of nx, ny for nz = 10

 ![Target value as a function of nx, ny for nz = 10](nz_equal_10.png "Target value as a function of nx, ny for nz = 10")